ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-barostats.md

 ## Pressure Control Algorithms
 - Regulate pressure by adjusting the volume
 - In practice barostats do that by scaling coordinates of each atom by a small factor.
-- The methods of maintaining temperature fall into four categories:
+- The methods of maintaining pressure fall into four categories:

 1. Weak coupling methods
 2. Extended system methods